 Reps are responsible for communicating PCA topics of discussion to their fellow teammates in their dressing rooms and liaising back to the PCA as well as raising any concerns within their team environment.
 Being the voice in the dressing room, reps actively promote the PCA aims and objectives to work as a collective to champion on the ongoing rights of professional players in England and Wales.

-Daryl Mitchell is the Chairman of the Professional Cricketers’ Association, having been initially elected in February 2017 through a ballot of all the current county cricketers in England and Wales.
-He is currently serving his second and final term after being re-elected in February 2019.
+James Harris is the Chair of the Professional Cricketers’ Association, having initially been elected in February 2021 through a ballot of all PCA members.
+He was re-elected for a second and final two-year term in February 2023, taking his tenure up until the 2025 AGM.

-The Worcestershire batsman has been involved with the PCA since 2009, when he was elected as county representative, and assumed the Chairman position from Mark Wallace.
-As Chairman, Mitchell represents the collective voice of professional players in the country by sitting on the ECB Cricket Committee along with PCA CEO Tony Irish to make sure players views are fairly represented.
+Harris has been on the PCA Players’ Committee since 2017, when he became Middlesex’s representative and assumed the Chair position from the outgoing Daryl Mitchell, who is now the PCA’s Chief Operating Officer.
+As Chair, Harris represents the collective voice of professional players in the country by sitting on the ECB Cricket Committee along with PCA Chief Executive Rob Lynch to make sure player views are represented.

-The Chairman holds a position on the PCA Board and is also a Director of the Professional Cricketers’ Trust overseeing the overall direction of the association.
-If you would like to pass on any thoughts to Daryl, please email: daryl.mitchell@thepca.co.uk
+The Chair holds a position on the PCA Board and is also a Director of the Professional Cricketers’ Trust overseeing the overall direction of the association.
+If you would like to pass on any thoughts to James, please email james.harris@thepca.co.uk.

 Vice Chairs